konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/2_cluster_scaling/2_auto_scaling/1_using_keda.md

 ### Deploy Scale object

-The last step is to deploy your [ScaledObject](https://keda.sh/docs/2.8/concepts/scaling-deployments/#scaledobject-spec) to define how to scale your NiFi node :
+The last step is to deploy your [ScaledObject](https://keda.sh/docs/2.10/concepts/scaling-deployments/#scaledobject-spec) to define how to scale your NiFi node:

 ```yaml
 apiVersion: keda.sh/v1alpha1